schmug/VistAI/README.md

      </script>
      ```

-     The application reads `window.API_BASE_URL` at runtime and prefixes all API requests with this value.
+  The application reads `window.API_BASE_URL` at runtime and prefixes all API
+  requests with this value.
+If `API_BASE_URL` or `GITHUB_PAGES` are misconfigured
+  the site will load assets from the wrong path and every page will return a
+  404.

 2. Deploy the API using **Cloudflare Workers** with `wrangler`.
 A sample `wrangler.toml` is included in this repository.